CutieMath/d3-knowledge-base/README.md

 - select window element and onresize event pass the resize function as parameter
-- Create resize function inside the parent function; it consist of getting the width from the parent node of the svg which doesn't have a fixed width the assign that new width to the svg and compute the height by rouding the division of the new width and aspect ratio then assign that to the svg height.
+- Create resize function inside the parent function; it consist of getting the width from the parent node of the svg which doesn't have a fixed width the assign that new width to the svg and compute the height by routing the division of the new width and aspect ratio then assign that to the svg height.
 - Note the
-- Preserve Aspect Ratio was used to keep the alignment of the svg viewbox in this case it will align from the center see this link for a better explenation https://viewbox.club/tips/07.SVG_preserveAspectRatio.html
+- Preserve Aspect Ratio was used to keep the alignment of the SVG viewBox in this case it will align from the center see this link for a better explanation https://viewbox.club/tips/07.SVG_preserveAspectRatio.html

   ```